 “You can be what you can see”.
 There is no greater contemporary evidence of this statement than the terrific Ash Barty who won The French Open in 2019.
 In winning, Ash said that Evonne Goolagong was her hero and had been a highly visible role model to her since childhood.
 Ash could see someone who looked like her, and who was successful.
 Ash knew that she could have that success too.
 Because she can be what she can see.

 Along with a stack of research and the current statistics on the gender composition of leadership in Australia, we know that women are still being overlooked, time and time again, when it comes to sourcing and recruiting them for senior, executive and C-Suite roles, in business and in sport.
-It is a symptom that is often treated with confidence building programs for women, leadership programs for women and mentoring programs for women.
+It is a symptom that is often treated with confidence-building programs for women, leadership programs for women and mentoring programs for women.
 Yep, you guessed it, lots of fixing women kinda stuff!
+Rather than doing what needs to be done.
+Advancing more women into leadership.

-How about instead, we start creating and delivering much better resources for leaders to stop talking (and fixing women) and start to get shit done for women in the workplace?
+Why not create and deliver much better resources for leaders to stop talking (and fixing women) and start to getting shit done for women in the workplace?
 The sort of stuff that will have an impact on the appallingly slow rate of change when it comes to gender diversity in leadership?

 When Did Your Boss Last…?